breadboard-ai/breadboard/packages/breadboard/docs/grammar/3-recipes-with-inputs.md

 TODO: Add Zod examples

-Next we’ll see how we can create recipes that are just regular code:
+Next we’ll see how we can create boards that are just regular code:

 Next: [Code as Nodes](4-code-as-nodes.md)